 Like, not the quarterly inspections but is the initial walkthrough, the move out a walkthrough, and then anytime we, you know, if there’s any kind of maintenance call, maybe once, maybe twice during the year, is that going to be enough to get inside the house?

 Or do you require a more thorough checking of the property?
-And again, you really got to decide, do you want to always be bothering the tenant?
+And again, you really got to decide, do you want to always be bothering the resident?

-So, I would say you don’t want to have a tenant just for 12 months, like, turning a tenant every 12 months is expensive.
+So, I would say you don’t want to have a resident just for 12 months, like, turning a resident every 12 months is expensive.

-You know, you have a really nice house in Nashville, you want to keep a tenant in there, you want to keep this rent coming in for multiple years if possible.
+You know, you have a really nice house in Nashville, you want to keep a resident in there, you want to keep this rent coming in for multiple years if possible.